Petar Grašo

 Petar Grašo (born 19 March 1976) is a Croatian pop singer and songwriter.
+In the course of his career, he has released three studio albums.
+In 2011, he worked on the album Ka Hashish together with Tonči Huljić & Madre Badessa Band.

+He attained popularity in Croatia, Serbia, Bosnia and Herzegovina, Montenegro, Slovenia, and North Macedonia.
+As of 2022, he is married to Croatian musician Hana Huljić, with whom he has one daughter.
+He has received numerous recognitions and awards for his music work including a Zlatni Studio Award.

+Life and career

+Early life and festivals

-Born in Split to basketball player Zoran Grašo, he rose to prominence when Oliver Dragojević performed one of his first songs "Boginja" on the Dora contest in 1995.
+Born in Split to professional basketball player Zoran Grašo, the youngster rose to prominence as a songwriter when established singer Oliver Dragojević performed one of the first songs young Grašo had ever written, "Boginja", on the Dora contest in 1995.
 Since then, he has collaborated greatly with Dragojević, and has also worked with Doris Dragović, Danijela Martinović, Tonči Huljić, Goran Bregović, and Lepa Brena.

 In 1996, he won the Zadarfest music festival in Zadar with his song "Trebam nekoga", which promulgated him to wide fame.
 He placed second in Dora 1997, Croatia's qualifying competition for Eurovision Song Contest 1997.
-Today, he is one of the most popular male pop singers in Croatia, and is also well known in Serbia, Bosnia and Herzegovina, Slovenia, and North Macedonia.
+Today, he is one of the most popular male pop singers in Croatia, and is also well known in Serbia, Bosnia and Herzegovina, Montenegro, Slovenia, and North Macedonia.

 Grašo co-wrote the lyrics to the song "Metak sa posvetom" with Antonija Šola for Lepa Brena's 2011 album Začarani krug, and composed the music himself.

 His songs "Volim i postojim" (1997) and "Ko nam brani?"
 (1999) are credited with helping the public cope with the COVID-19 pandemic.

-In February 2022, he married Hana Huljić.